 Amplivox donates equipment to Healing the Children and other relevant charities on a regular basis to be able to help as many people as possible across the world receive suitable hearing health care.

-1Healing the Children
+1Healing the Children.
+Accessible at:

 3Mulwafu W, Ensink R, Kuper H, Fagan J. Survey of ENT services in sub-Saharan Africa: little progress between 2009 and 2015.
 Glob Health Action.
 2017;10(1):1289736. doi:10.1080/16549716.2017.1289736